Four Cheap Marijuana Stocks Actually Worth Investing In

 Scotts, Molson and Constellation don’t really qualify as cheap marijuana stocks.
 And more importantly, they don’t have the earnings growth potential of pure-play marijuana stocks.
 Cannabis sales are growing quickly.
 And while parent companies invested in the space are poised to benefit, it’s the companies that are on the front lines that have the most to gain.

-Five Cheap Marijuana Stocks Leading the Way
+Four Cheap Marijuana Stocks Leading the Way

 - Cronos Group (Nasdaq: CRON)